Local Computation: Lower and Upper Bounds

 The idea is to construct a graph $H_k$ which contains a large set $E'\subset E$ of edges with equal view up to distance $k$.
-This implies that, in expectation, the fractional values $y_e$ assigned to the edges in $E'$ must be equal. $H_k$ is constructed in such a way, however, that there are edges in $E'$ who are incident to many other edges in $E'$, whereas the majority of edges in $E'$ are incident to only a few such edges.
-Clearly, an optimal solution consists of mainly the latter edges, leading to a matching with large cardinality.
-On the other hand, every distributed $k$-local algorithm assigns equal fractional values $y_e$ to all edges in $E'$ in expectation.
-In order to keep the feasibility at the nodes incident to many edges in $E'$, this fractional value must be rather small, which leads to the sub-optimality ultimately captured in the theorem.
+This implies that, in expectation, the fractional values $y_e$ assigned to the edges in $E'$ must be equal. $H_k$ is constructed in such a way, that there are edges in $E'$ that are incident to many other edges in $E'$.
+Further, the edges in $E'$ also contain a large matching of $H_k$ and all large matchings of $H_k$ predominantly consist of edges in $E'$.
+As every distributed $k$-local algorithm assigns equal fractional values $y_e$ to all edges in $E'$ in expectation, in order to keep the feasibility at the nodes incident to many edges in $E'$, this fractional value must be rather small.
+Together with the fact that all large matchings have to consist of a large number of edges from $E'$, this will lead to the sub-optimality captured in \Cref{thm:matching-lowerbound}.